 Known quirks:

-• Linear segments only currently.
+- Linear segments only currently.
 I might look into curved corners and beziers in the future.
 For now, just draw lots of points to simulate curves, and move the points if you need to adjust them.

-• Wide gussets aren’t tiled.
+- Wide gussets (wider than the paper width) aren’t tiled.

 Changelog: